shellshape/fw/README.md

 A very simple tool to watch files and execute commands on transitions.

+You can download the pre-built binaries from the [Releases page](https://github.com/zekroTJA/fw/releases).

-Currently, there are no pre-compiled binaries, but you can install the tool using cargo.
+If there is no binary for your system configuration available, you can also use cargo to install the application.
 ```
 cargo install --git https://github.com/zekrotja/fw fw
 ```